Automattic/wp-calypso/client/components/command-pallette/README.md

 Every command has a set of properties that can be used to customize its behavior.
 The following properties are available:

 - `name`: Type `string`, used as identifier for the command.
-It's ex
+It's expected to be unique and `camelCase`.
+It's not visible for the user.
 - `label`: Type `string`, used as the label for the command.
 Visible in the command palette.
 - `subLabel`?: Type `string`, used as a second line for the command.
 Visible in the command palette.
 - `searchLabel`?: Type `string`, used to match the user search.
 It's not visible for the user.
 We recommend to use `_x()` to add context to the translators.